-This blogpost was first written in 2011, and has been updated several times most recently in July 2017.
+This blog post was first written in 2011, and has been updated several times most recently in November 2020.
 The accompanying presentation has also been updated.

 This article will now address the supports available depending on the stage of development of your startup company: pre-enterprise; early stage; and established startup.
 The image below makes the point that the range of supports increases with ambition and potential to internationalise as this is a higher risk which is not for every startup.